 Nehru was popular among the citizens of India as well on a global level.
 His secular approach to politics contrasted with Gandhi’s religious and traditionalist attitude.
 Because of his modern political and economic outlook, he was able to attract the younger intellectual crowd of India to the independence movement against the British.

-Nehru embarked India on the modern lines while keeping in touch with traditional Indian aspects.
+Nehru embarked India on modern lines while keeping in touch with traditional Indian aspects.
 He imparted modern values and ways of thinking, which he adapted to Indian conditions.

 He stressed secularism and the basic unity of India, despite its ethnic and religious diversities.
 He was deeply concerned with carrying India forward into the modern age of scientific discovery and technological development.